yguitton/training-material/topics/imaging/tutorials/parameter-tuning/tutorial.md

 level: Introductory
 questions:
   - What are the challenges of using the same settings for every biological image, and how does parameter tuning address these challenges?
-  - How can we choose the best 2D-sigma filter values for nuclei segmentation?
+  - How can we choose the best filters for preprocessing images for nuclei segmentation?
 objectives:
   - Understand the importance of parameter tuning in bioimage analysis for achieving accurate results
   - Learn how to perform parameter tuning for segmentation in Galaxy